jeroenterheerdt/HAsmartirrigation/README.md

 The integration keeps track of weather data and uses the weather info by default at 23:00 (11:00 PM) or you choose the time to calculate duration per zone.
 It then calculates the exact runtime in seconds to compensate for the next evaporation.

-Each zone may have it's own mapping to calculation modules and sensor mappings.
-You can define as much modules or sensor mappings as you need or want.
+Each zone may have it's own mapping to calculation modules and sensor groups.
+You can define as much modules or sensor groups as you need or want.

 It's also possible to enable or disable the use for Open Weather Map for weather data and forecasting.
 If it is disabled you want to use another source, such as your own weather station, exclusively.
 If you turn it off, you will not be able to use forecasts.
 Leave this on if you intent to use Open Weather Map for at least part of the weather data, including forecasting.
 If you enable it the API Key for Open Weather MAP can be changed also like the version you want to use (API 2.5 or 3.0).